 This week, the piece moves from Cronenberg's living room to TIFF Bell Lightbox, where more than 60 artifacts, designs, and rare and unseen footage trace the director's boldly idiosyncratic career and prescient cinematic themes.

-They include the "Spectacular Optometry International Helmet" from Videodrome, the telepod from The Fly and the gynecological instruments from Dead Ringers, continuing right up to pieces from Cronenberg's more recent mainstream releases such as the tattoo kit from Eastern Promises and costumes from Dangerous Method.
+They include the "Spectacular Optometry International Helmet" from Videodrome, the telepod from The Fly and the gynecological instruments from Dead Ringers, continuing right up to pieces from Cronenberg's more recent mainstream releases such as the tattoo kit from Eastern Promises and costumes from A Dangerous Method.

 The sheer number and impressive scale of Cronenberg's freakish Naked Lunch pieces mean they get their own section entirely, thanks in no small part to the inclusion of insect-typewriter hybrids, life-sized reptilian mugwumps and the "sex blob."